samikeijonen/sanse/README.md

 * Add Footer Widgets area.
 * SVG images are now loaded in the footer via `wp_footer` hook.
 * Add editor styles.
+* Switch to system fonts like in WordPress Core.

 ### Version 1.0.0 - July 13, 2016